 Automotive Safety Integrity Level (ASIL) , specified under the ISO 26262 is a risk classification scheme for defining the safety requirements.
-Under the ISO 26262, ASILs are assigned by performing a risk analysis of a potential hazard by looking at various risk parameters (Severity, Exposure and Controllability) of the vehicle operating scenario.
+ASIL values are assigned by performing risk analysis of potential hazard, by evaluating various risk parameters (Severity, Exposure and Controllability).

-The safety lifecycle of any automotive component, within the ISO 26262 standard starts with the definition of the system and its safety-criticality at the vehicular level.
+The journey of safety life-cycle, of any automotive component, begins with the definition of the system and its safety-criticality at the vehicular level.

-This is done through hazard analysis and risk assessment for the corresponding automotive component (hardware/ software), necessary for the determination of the Automotive Safety Integrity Level (ASIL) .
+This is achieved by conducting Hazard Analysis and Risk Assessment (HARA) for the corresponding automotive component (hardware/ software).
+HARA is a necessary exercise for the determination of the Automotive Safety Integrity Level (ASIL).

-Hence, determination of ASIL forms the very first phase of the automotive system development.
-Here, basically all potential scenarios of hazards and dangers are evaluated for a particular automotive component, the occurrence of which can be critical for vehicle safety.
+During HARA, all the potential scenarios of hazards and dangers are evaluated for a particular automotive component, the occurrence of which can be critical for vehicle safety.

 Automobile Safety Issue types.
 Image credit: Mentor

-There are four ASILs identified by the ISO 26262 standard: ASIL A, ASIL B, ASIL C, ASIL D.
+ISO 26262 standard defines four values of ASIL: ASIL A, ASIL B, ASIL C, ASIL D.